emmanuelchauvin/french-albert/README.md

 The results
 ===========
+ttt
+toto

+Based on this model we did 2 fine-tunings : on a classifier and on a "Question Answering" benchmark named FQuAD.

+#### 1) Classifier

+We trained our own Dataset (Insurance complains associated with contract type) and improve the result compare to BERT of 2.5%.

 Of course the "Question & Answering" SQUAD Dataset constists only of English texts.
 Fortunatelly recently a French "Question & Answering" Dataset has been built by the Illuin Technology company named FQuAD.
 You can download here for [Training Dataset](https://storage.googleapis.com/illuin/fquad/train.json.zip) and [Validation Dataset](https://storage.googleapis.com/illuin/fquad/valid.json.zip).
 These Dataset are under this licence [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/fr/#).

 [id]: http://example.com/  "Optional Title Here"